 Wherever American military forces are found, TACP airmen are sure to be nearby.
 Nicknamed the "Air Force infantry" because they spend most of their career assigned to Army units, tactical controllers can most often be found embedded with special operations forces.

 "Our primary role is to direct combat strike aircraft against enemy targets," said Staff Sgt.
-Alan Lesko, TACP noncommissioned officer in charge with the Army's 10th Mountain Division, which supported Operation Enduring Freedom in Afghanistan.
-"We also coordinate artillery fire with air strikes."
+Alan Lesko, TACP noncommissioned officer in charge of the Army's 10th Mountain Division, which supported Operation Enduring Freedom in Afghanistan.
+"We also coordinate artillery fire with airstrikes."
 To accomplish their mission, tactical controllers served on the front line, often in advance of any other military units.

 In Afghanistan, they controlled the battlefield by coordinating strikes of the A-10 Thunderbolt II aircraft.
 Whether involved in a low-intensity conflict or full-scale conventional warfare, TACP airmen guided the full fury of American military might.

 Known by Army special operations soldiers as enlisted Joint terminal attack controllers (JTAC), TACP airmen provide close-air-support aircraft guidance control to increase the capability of ground combat forces.
 They also are experts in artillery and in naval combat and attack helicopter capabilities; they use all combat assets to rain destruction on the enemy.

 These airmen must be thoroughly proficient in ground combat techniques, and their training goes well beyond that of the Army infantry.
 Tactical control airmen serve as advisers to ground component commanders in planning and employing combat assets, and are the link between joint and combined forces.